hulleyrob/CryptoPriceComparison/README.md

 Enjoy.

-(The difference to the one in the link is this script normalises the data from min to max closing price within a 0-100% scale)
+(The difference to the one in the link is this script normalises the data using max closing price within a 0-100% scale)